Skip to content

 In this lesson, you are mainly editing the page sections:

-• update the list page title, auth, and query
+• update the list page title and query (auth stays optional until Lesson 5)

 • update the form page fields, labels, and success behavior